 Traditionally, insurers have primarily relied on applicant self-admission, the MIB, motor vehicle reports (MVRs), and the occasional APS “surprise” to identify potential alcohol-related risks.
 But how effective are these tools?

-A cost-effective test to identify and properly price alcohol risk is the blood alcohol concentration (BAC) assay.
+One of the cost-effective tests to identify and properly price alcohol risk is the blood alcohol concentration (BAC) assay.
 Simply adding this to your testing profile provides blood alcohol values and an indication of your applicant’s recent alcohol intake.

-In an analysis of ExamOne applicants, alcohol screening had a positivity rate of less than one percent.
+In an analysis of life insurance applicants by ExamOne’s analytic department, alcohol screening had a positivity rate of less than one percent.
 This is lower than marijuana and amphetamines, but higher than cocaine, methamphetamines, and morphine.
 A person who screens positive at the time of their exam has a blood alcohol concentration level above 10 mg/dL and most likely would have been drinking within five hours or less of the blood draw.
-Given that paramedical exams are typically scheduled well in advance and are most often performed during business hours on a weekday or early in the day on Saturday, a BAC elevation at the time of collection can be strongly suggestive of problematic alcohol use.
+Given that paramedical exams are typically scheduled well in advance and are most often performed during business hours on a weekday or early in the day on Saturday, a BAC elevation at the time of collection may be strongly suggestive of problematic alcohol use.

 Impact of excessive drinking